How to set MTU size

-In some cases the MTU Size of the multicast group may exceed the 1500 set limit in Windows and Linux virtual machines.
+In some cases, the MTU Size of the multicast group may exceed the default limit of the OS.
+It can also happen that, in some circumstances, the user may need a small MTU size to send smaller packages.
 This article will explain how to increase the MTU size if this should occur.

-First check MTU current size by running the following command:
+1. First, check the current MTU size by running the following command:

 ifconfig | grep mtu